KankakeeCommunityCollege/foundation/_accordions/fees.md

 **Q. Do other colleges and universities charge gift fees?**

-A. A gift fee ranging from 3 to 6 percent is not uncommon at university and college foundations throughout the country.
+A. A gift fee ranging from 3% to 6% is not uncommon at university and college foundations throughout the country.

 **Q. The local non-profit organizations I support don't charge gift fees.
 What's the difference?**